 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

-The most common cause of gallbladder pain is biliary colic resulting from gallstone.
+The most common cause of gallbladder pain is biliary colic resulting from a gallstone.

 Uncomplicated gallstones produce characteristic biliary-type gallbladder pain.

 The characteristic of biliary colic is explained in the below table:

 |1.
 Site||Usually, The right upper quadrant of your abdomen|

 |2.
 Spread||– The pain may spread to the back of the right shoulder.

 – Also, it spreads to the epigastric area.

 |4.
 Duration||At least 30 minutes.
 It may last up to 6 hours.|

 |5.
 Relation to food||– Triggered by foods (especially fatty food and large meals.

 |6.
 NOT related to:||Movement, bowel movements, nor the passage of flatus.|